navigate

 Detecting navigate events

 navigate has two modes: intra-domain navigation and extra-domain navigation.
 When navigating outside the current origin navigation is done directly, and no popstate event is dispatched.
 When navigating to the current origin a custom popstate event is dispatched.
-The event has a __tag: 'raviger:navigation' property is attached to help programmatically distinguish these events from popstate events dispatched from other sources, such as the browser back button.
+Two properties are attached to the event to help programmatically distinguish these events from popstate events dispatched by the browser back/forward buttons: